 Before he left, Filat also shared one piece gossip with Sigurd about Arvis' father Victor and his mistress Cigyun.
 Victor was a womanizer and abused Cigyun.
 Kurth, a gentlemanly prince, took pity on Cigyun and they ended up having an affair.
 When Victor found out, he scorned them and committed suicide, leaving Arvis to rule over his house since childhood and forcing him to be the father figure of his bastard brother from yet another of Victor's mistresses, Azelle.
 Cigyun herself fled to parts unknown, taking her unborn child with her, with the Kingdom looking for her as she has the rightful successor of Granvalle, Kurth's child.

-With Anphony's fall, the leader of Mackily, Clement, put up a defensive position intending to not let the Granvallians reach Agusty.
+Having observed Sigurd's conquest of Anphony and Heirhein, the lord of Mackily, Clement, deduced that Sigurd was trying to conquer the whole of Agusty, and rallied his soldiers in response to the perceived threat.
 At the same time, Alec met up with Sylvia and admired her dance, while Beowolf became acquainted with Lachesis by noting that he used to know Eldigan and was told to look over Lachesis in any case (but after he faked trying to tell her to Stay in the Kitchen, infuriating her).
 Meanwhile, at Agusty, Chagall tricked Erinys into believing the Prince she's looking for, Lewyn, was captured by Granvalle and was scheduled for execution shortly after.

 Lewyn managed to stop Erinys' squad by revealing Chagall's trickery, but despite Erinys' pleas for him to return to Silesse and solve the civil war within, Lewyn refused, knowing that any screw ups he made would bring suffering upon the people.
 He only promised to come back once he sorted things out with Sigurd after he saw Erinys genuinely sobbing and begging for him to return.
 However, Erinys instead offered to stay with Lewyn and eventually revealed his heritage to Sigurd, surprising him, but regardless, he welcomed her to his ranks.